As internationally renowned philosopher Madonna once opined:

 When there's someone else present, though, it becomes less clear.
 Suddenly I'm chatting and laughing and sharing the experience.
 I'm distracted.
 My memory retains things rather than "amusing graffiti on a bridge".
 As a result this is a blog post about Stratford Upon Avon that will be a lot less structured than usual.
 It's less a geographic procession - a passage from one place to another - and more a sense of the town.

 I will apologise to Stratford right up front.
 I'd braced myself for the worst.
 After all, it's a town famous for producing the greatest playwright in history, and attracting tourists from all across the world for centuries.
 I expected it to be a tacky nightmare, slathered with Shakespeare, a constant stream of Othello Pick And Mix and Titus Andronicus Stationery Supplies and The Coriolanus Dance Club and Supper Bar.
-I thought it would be like Oxford Street, or, a little closer to home, Mathew Street in Liverpool; gewgaws and tat, people grabbing at you as you pass to get you into their overpriced cafĂ©, hawkers and dodgy types.
+I thought it would be like Oxford Street, or, a little closer to home, Mathew Street in Liverpool; gewgaws and tat, people grabbing at you as you pass to get you into their overpriced café, hawkers and dodgy types.

-It wasn't entirely free of those distractions - there was an eatery called The Food of Love opposite Shakespeare's Birthplace, and it plays host to a branch of my retail nemesis, the Edinburgh Woollen Mill - but in the main it was simply a small Warwickshire town that happened to have an astonishingly famous son.
+The Food of Love opposite Shakespeare's Birthplace, and it plays host to a branch of my retail nemesis, the Edinburgh Woollen Mill - but in the main it was simply a small Warwickshire town that happened to have an astonishingly famous son.
 They're proud of him, they exploit him to a certain extent, but in the main Shakespeare is just one of the great things about the town.
 I fully acknowledge that this may be a very different experience on a Saturday in August.

 So yes, there's Shakespeare's Birthplace, in the centre of a charming pedestrianised high street.
 Foreign tourists gathered with their camera phones, smirking in front of the half timbers, no doubt dropped off at the delightfully bathetic Shakespeare's Birthplace Coach Museum up the road.
 I took some photos of course, but I was slightly distracted: walking down the street was a man in a gimp costume.
 Nobody else paid him any attention.
 I mean, why would you: it was a man in head to toe rubber in a country town.
 The Americans probably thought he was a street entertainer and tried to chuck him a quid.